A study investigating the effect of a new drug Zelasudil for people with IPF

 You will be involved in the study for up to 12 weeks.
 You will be randomly assigned into different groups.
 One group will be given the drug, Zelasudil, whereas the other group will be given a placebo.
 A placebo does not contain any active ingredients of the study drug and is a lookalike medication.
 If you are in the group that is given the drug, it will be given at different doses, depending on the timepoint at which you take part in the study.

-When you take part in the study, the researchers will record your vital sign measurements at different timepoint, such as blood pressure, pulse rate, respiration rate and temperature; ECG recordings; and blood tests to gain understanding of how your body responds to the drug.
+When you take part in the study, the researchers will carry out medical assessments such as blood pressure, pulse rate, respiration rate and temperature; ECG recordings; and blood tests to gain understanding of how your body responds to the drug.
 Lung function tests will also be carried out.

-After the study has finished, you will also be given an opportunity to take the drug for an additional 12 weeks, if you would like to.
-This option is available to both groups.
+After the study has finished, you may be given an opportunity to take the study drug for an additional 12 weeks, if you would like to.

 Summary of involvement